Finding Bigfoot: Episodes

-An episode begins with the Finding Bigfoot team driving to a location on the trail of photographic, video, audio, or eyewitness evidence of a Bigfoot.
-The team will go to the location where the evidence was gathered from, and speak to the person who gathered the evidence.
-If it is a photograph or a video, the team will perform a recreation and a size comparison of the event, using the same camera that the witness used.
+An episode often begins with the Finding Bigfoot team driving to a location on the trail of photographic, video, audio, or eyewitness evidence of a Bigfoot.
+The team will go to the location where the evidence was gathered, and speak to the person who gathered the evidence.
+If it is a photograph or a video, the team will perform a re-creation and a size comparison of the event, using the same camera that the witness used.
 The team then performs their first night investigation at that same location.

 Starting with the second season, one member of the team will almost always remain at the location for a solo night investigation for several more nights.
-The other three (or all four in the first season) members will then head to a 'town hall meeting' to which members of the public are invited to come and share their Bigfoot encounter stories.
+The other members will then head to a 'town hall meeting' to which members of the public are invited to come and share their Bigfoot encounter stories.
 In some heavily Bigfoot reported areas, such as Washington, these events are sometimes invite only.

 After the witnesses tell their encounter stories, they are asked to mark their sighting locations on a map, which the team then uses to look for a pattern of sightings.
 The team will then visit three of the best-reported encounters, that are usually close to one another.
 After visiting all three witnesses, the team will collect the member who was doing the solo night investigation and select an area to do their final night investigation.